EdwinVW/dapr-workshop/Assignment05/step-by-step.md

 You will add code to the FineCollectionService so it uses the Dapr SMTP output binding to send an email:

-1. Open the `src` folder in this repo in VS Code.

 1. Open the file `src/FineCollectionService/Controllers/CollectionController.cs` in VS Code.

 1. Inspect the code of the `CollectFine` method.
-You see a TODO at the end of the class.
-You will solve this TODO.
+There's a TODO comment at the end of the class.
+You'll add code to complete this TODO.

 1. Add a using statement in the `CollectionController` file so you can use the Dapr client: